aclaf/flagrant/docs/explanation/behavior.md

 The loop continues until all arguments are exhausted or a subcommand transition occurs.

-**Subcommand handling:** When the parser encounters a subcommand name, it immediately completes the current command's parse result with all accumulated options and positionals.
+**Subcommand handling:** when the parser encounters a subcommand name, it immediately completes the current command's parse result with all accumulated options and positionals.
 The remaining arguments are then delegated to recursive parsing using the subcommand's specification.
 This creates a nested parse result structure that mirrors the command hierarchy.

 ### Phase 3: Positional grouping